erikras/react-redux-universal-hot-example/README.md

 #### Server-side Data Fetching

-We ask `react-router` for a list of all the routes that match the current request and we check to see if any of the matched routes has a static `fetchData()` function.
-If it does, we pass the redux dispatcher to it and collect the promises returned.
+We ask `react-router` for a list of all the routes that match the current request and pass them to `react-fetcher` to check to see if any of the matched routes have a `@prefetch` or `@defer` decorator function.
+If it does, we pass the redux dispatcher to it and `react-fetcher` collects the promises returned.
 Those promises will be resolved when each matching route has loaded its necessary data from the API server.

 #### Client Side